It can reduce anxiety, promote healing, and relax the body and mind. Here are some other ways athletes use cannabis to enhance performance.

 While Antonio DeRose, COO, Green House Healthy, has used cannabis recreationally for over 15 years, he didn’t begin using this plant to help with his performance and recovery as a trail runner until about 5 to 6 years ago.
 He describes himself as a “wake and bake” person.
 “When I wake up in the morning, I use cannabis to recharge my endocannabinoid system.
 Then I do some sort of physical activity.”

 DeRose prefers a high dose edible followed by some flower before he runs.
 “Cannabis is a bronchodilator, so it allows me to absorb more oxygen with each breath.”
-He finds cannabis aids in recovery in calming down his nervous system and reducing inflammation.
+He finds cannabis aids in recovery by calming down his nervous system and reducing inflammation.
 Topicals work well for isolated areas where he has specific pain.
 Also, he uses hemp as a nutritional supplement, noting that as the body regenerates bones every ten years, technically he’s made of hemp.